jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     ```

 The first time you do this it may take quite a while.
 Maven is downloading everything it needs to run Alfresco in an embedded Tomcat server along with your custom content model.

+In this version of the SDK you may see some stack traces.
+That's because Maven is running integration tests using the embedded Tomcat server and there are some known issues with the Tomcat shutdown hooks.
+If you scroll up a bit you should see that the integration tests passed.

+If you want to run without the tests, run:

+    mvn install -DskipTests=true

 If everything goes as expected you should see: